NicMul/masulo/ai-video/README.md

 This Mesulo repo provides a Python client for generating videos from images using **Wan2.2** model through RunPod's generate_video endpoint.
 The client supports base64 encoding, LoRA configurations, and batch processing capabilities.

-This **Wan2.2** model is fine tuned by Mesulo.
-It ss an advanced AI model for iGaming that converts static images into dynamic videos with natural motion and realistic animations.
+This project uses the standard **Wan2.2** model for image-to-video generation.
+It is an advanced AI model that converts static images into dynamic videos with natural motion and realistic animations.
 It's built on top of ComfyUI and provides high-quality video generation capabilities for thumbnails and banners.

 ## ✨ Key Features